uzxmx/coc-java-dependency/README.md

 :JavaDependencyClose
 ```

-To focus on current file in the explorer, execute:
+To find current file in the explorer, execute:

 ```
-:JavaDependencyFocus
+:JavaDependencyFind
 ```

 ## Available commands